Skip to content

 Minnesota Carry Permit Law

-So, call a good criminal defense lawyer who knows carry laws, alcohol and related cases, like Attorney Thomas Gallagher.
+So, call a good criminal defense lawyer who knows carry laws, alcohol and related cases: Attorney Thomas Gallagher.
+He welcomes your call, during office hours.